att/netarbiter/sds/install-kubeadm/README.md

 5. Test
 ```
+# To check if your master node is "Ready"
+kubectl get nodes

-# To check if all pods are "Running".
+# To check if all pods are "Running"
 kubectl get pods --all-namespaces
 ```